Home » team of experts » Keith J. Cronin, DPT, CSCS

 Return to Play After ACL Surgery: How Parents Can Help

-The period between the end of physical therapy and the start of sports-specific conditioning is a critical time frame for young athletes following an an anterior cruciate ligament (ACL) tear or rupture, reconstructive surgery, and months of rehabilitation.
+The period between the end of physical therapy and the start of sports-specific conditioning is a critical time frame for young athletes after an an anterior cruciate ligament (ACL) tear or rupture, reconstructive surgery, and months of rehabilitation.

 Injury Risk Is Product of Athlete's Age, Degree of Sport Specialization, Training Intensity